biojava/biojava.github.io/wiki/BioJava:CookBook3:ProteinDisorder.md

 How can I predict disordered regions on a protein sequence?
 -----------------------------------------------------------

-BioJava provide a module *biojava3-protein-disorder* for prediction disordered regions from a protein sequence.
-Biojava3-protein-disorder module for now contains one method for the prediction of disordered regions.
+BioJava provide a module *biojava-protein-disorder* for prediction disordered regions from a protein sequence.
+Biojava-protein-disorder module for now contains one method for the prediction of disordered regions.
 This method is based on the Java implementation of [RONN](http://www.strubi.ox.ac.uk/RONN) predictor.